 - Disrupting the sleep cycle.
 Your phone emits a blue light, which may be problematic at nighttime when your body is trying to get ready for sleep.
 Some studies suggest that exposure to blue light may inhibit sleep by delaying your body’s release of melatonin.
 2 Mortazavi SAR, Parhoodeh S, Hosseini MA, et al. Blocking short-wavelength component of the visible light emitted by smartphones’ screens improves human sleep quality.
 Since sleep is an important part of the body’s healing process, less sleep may also contribute to neck pain.

 Try to avoid phone use in bed and shortly before bedtime.
 If you have to look at your phone near bedtime, hold it at eye level and limit screen time to only a few minutes.

 3. Stretch your neck before bed

-Make sure to consult with your doctor if you’re neck pain interrupts your sleep for more than a week.
-She or he may be able to recommend a comprehensive treatment plan to help you regain control over your sleep schedule.
+Make sure to consult with your doctor if neck pain interrupts your sleep for more than a week.
+A qualified medical professional can recommend a comprehensive treatment plan to help reduce neck pain while you sleep.

 - 1 Hansraj KK.
 Assessment of Stresses in the Cervical Spine Caused by Posture and Position of the Head.
 Surgical Technology International.
 2014;11(25):277-9.